ninjaframework/ninja/ninja-core/src/site/markdown/documentation/deployment.md

     &lt;/dependency&gt;
 </pre>

-Packaging the applciation is done via the maven assembly plugin.
+Packaging the application is done via the maven assembly plugin.
 Add the following snipplet to your pom.xml.

 <pre>